shelkmike/Mabs/README.md

 **Mabs** is a genome assembly tool which optimizes parameters of genome assemblers Hifiasm and Flye.<br><br>
 The core idea of Mabs is to optimize parameters of a genome assembler to make an assembly where **protein-coding genes** are assembled more accurately than when the assembler is run with its default parameters.<br><br>
 Briefly, Mabs works as follows:
 1) It makes a series of genome assemblies by Hifiasm or Flye, using different values of parameters of these programs.
-Mabs uses a couple of tricks to accelerate the assembly process.
+Mabs uses several tricks to accelerate the assembly process.
 2) For each genome assembly, Mabs evaluates the quality of BUSCO genes' assembly using a special metric that I call "AG".
 For how AG is calculated, see [calculate_AG](#calculate_ag).
 3) The genome assembly with the largest AG is considered the best.